allenhwkim/angular-jsdoc/README.md

 Currently, there are two templates built-in;

   - default
-  - angular-template
+  - angular-template (Recommended)

-To add your own template, please copy the default directory to your own, then, make your own css, js, and html files.
+To add your own template, please copy the `angular-template` directory to your own, then, make your own css, js, and html files.
 Then, run the `jsdoc.js` command with your template. e.g.,

     $ node_modules/jsdoc/jsdoc.js \